Mallory Hagan

 Mallory Hytes Hagan Stramara (born December 23, 1988) is an American former news anchor and beauty queen.
-She won Miss America 2013 as Miss New York 2012 and campaigned unsuccessfully for the Alabama House of Representatives in 2022.
+She won Miss America 2013 as Miss New York 2012 and campaigned unsuccessfully for the House of Representatives in 2018.

 Hagan moved to New York in 2008 after her first year of college at Auburn University in her native state Alabama.
 She became Miss New York's first runner-up in 2010 and 2011, before winning the Miss New York pageant in 2012 and subsequently the Miss America peagant in 2013.
 She won the competition on a platform for child sexual abuse awareness and prevention due to her family's history of child abuse.
 Following her win, she graduated from the Fashion Institute of Technology with a communications degree, returned to Alabama in 2016 and worked for WLTZ as a news anchor and reporter between 2016 and 2018.

 She ran in the 2018 congressional election as a Democrat in Alabama's 3rd congressional district, which contains 14 counties and includes her hometown of Opelika, Alabama.
-After moving to Madison, Alabama she ran for District 25 in the Alabama House of Representatives in the 2022 election.
+After moving to Madison, Alabama, she ran for District 25 in the Alabama House of Representatives in the 2022 election.

 Early life and education

-Hagan was born in Memphis, Tennessee and was raised in Opelika, Alabama.
+Hagan was born in Memphis, Tennessee, and was raised in Opelika, Alabama.
 She graduated from Opelika High School in 2007.
 Her parents were raised in Auburn, Alabama.
 She was influenced by her formative years spent with a mother who ran a dance studio in the Auburn-Opelika area, where she was raised.
 Her grandmother also ran a dance studio in Tennessee, where Hagan was born.
 She is a former student at Auburn University, where she spent a year studying biomedical science.
 She was a member of the sorority Pi Beta Phi Alabama Gamma chapter, becoming the fourth Pi Beta Phi to become Miss America (Marilyn Van Derbur, Jackie Mayer, and Susan Akin).

 She moved to Brooklyn in October 2008.
 At the time of her arrival, she had less than $1000 and no job.
 Several sources stated that Hagan was a Park Slope resident when she won Miss America.
 The Wall Street Journal ran a correction, corroborated by The New York Times, that she was a resident of Windsor Terrace, Brooklyn at the time.
 Hagan had lived in six different Brooklyn neighborhoods between her arrival in 2008 and her Miss America victory in 2013, including Sunset Park and Williamsburg.

 At the time of the 2013 Miss America competition, she was a Fashion Institute of Technology (FIT) student, where she studied advertising, marketing and communications with aspirations of a profession related to cosmetic and fragrance marketing.
 At FIT, she was a part of the Presidential Honors Program.
 She trained several different physical and mental methods to prepare for the pageant.
 Her fitness trainers included Richard Talens of the social fitness network Fitocracy, Sohee Lee, and Mark Fisher of Mark Fisher Fitness.
 One of her training elements was the CrossFit exercise program.